OfekGlick/keymouselogger/README.md

 `master.py` is the main script, instantaining both objects and orchastrating the activity between them along side receiving initial data.

 This script was written for educational and entertainment purposes only.
-This script was never used to actually spy on anyone and please do not use it for those purposes.
+This script was never used to actually spy on anyone and should not be used for these purposes.
 This script makes no attempt to hide itself.